Reasons To Strive For Financial Independence And What It Feels Like

 You know the people who are always late because they are selfish with their time?
 They used to bug me to no end.
 What about folks who steal your ideas and don't give credit?
 I could go on and on about such people in the work place and online.

 Or how about people who only contact you when they need something?
-Seriously, bug off!
-All these people use to piss me off, but now they hardly ever bother me anymore.
+All of these people use to annoy me, but now their actions hardly bother me anymore.
 I just stop associating with them, because I no longer care about lost potential opportunity.

 Related: Your Lack Of Emotional Intelligence May Be Costing You A Fortune

-2) You begin to appreciate the government more.
+2) You begin to appreciate the government a little more.

-When you're working hard at your job or running a business, you slowly start resenting the fact the government takes more and more money away from you the more you earn.
-You also don't like it when other people vote to raise your taxes without having to pay more themselves.
+When you're working hard at your job or running a business, you may slowly start resenting the fact the government takes more and more money away from you the more you earn.
+You also don't like it when other people vote to raise your taxes when they don't have to pay more themselves.

-I'm willing to bet the government takes more in taxes than most people save!
+For most people, the government takes more in taxes than most people save!
 How crazy is that?
-Meanwhile, you witness all the government waste.
+Meanwhile, you witness all the government waste, pandering, and corruption.
 You're so busy working that you don't have time to enjoy public services.

-My chronic back pain has long been cured since reading Dr. Sarno's Healing Back Pain Book nine years ago.
+My chronic back pain has long been cured since reading Dr. Sarno's Healing Back Pain Book.
 However, it wasn't until I became financially independent did my elbow and TMJ disappear!
-My grey hairs also went away and haven't come back since.
+My grey hairs also went away in 2012 and haven't come back since.

-Our health is priceless.
+The health benefits of early retirement are priceless.
 Every time I'm sick, I wish to give anything to feel better.
-We need to remind ourselves how important our health is when we are healthy.
 It's easy to take our health for granted when we are young.
+Random health issues start popping up more frequently after 40.

 4) You are no longer afraid of losing your job.

 I always had a little bit of worry I'd come into work one day and be called up to HR and get fired.
+Working in finance was a cutthroat business where underperformers regularly got let go.
 A little bit of paranoia is good for everyone.
 It's just an annoying feeling.

-Finance is a very cyclical and cutthroat business.
-If I got laid off, not only would I feel angry about being let go, I'd also feel embarrassed as I packed up my box of things.
+If I got laid off, not only would I feel angry about being let go, I'd also feel embarrassed as I packed up my box of things in front of my surviving colleagues.
+Why me?
+I’d wonder.

 Part of the reason why I wrote How To Engineer Your Layoff was to empower people to take control of their own destiny.
-To be able to leave on your own terms is incredibly empowering.
+To be able to leave on your own terms gives you dignity.
+You will also feel like you won the lottery as you got to decide when to leave with money in your pocket.

-5) Easier to work on your passion projects.
+5) Financial independence enables you to work on your passion projects.

 Financial Samurai has been my passion project since 2009.
 I treated this site as a hobby for so many years.
 I wrote carefree, barely focusing on monetization because I either had a job or had enough passive income.
 Enjoying the process is the key reason why this site grew.